alessio-palumbo/lifx-force/README.md

 - group -> target devices with the given group label
 - location -> target devices with the given location label
 - serial -> target a device with the given serial (e.g., d073d5000000)

-### Action

-Supported actions are:

-- power_on
-- power_off
-- set_color -> requires at least one of the HSBK (Hue, Saturation, Brightness, Kelvin) to be set

 ## License